 Basic Tools

-- Some basic tools are needed to have on hand at all times while trying to make the most money from scrap.
-While some of them may be simple, you never know what you may need while scrapping so always be sure to keep them in your toolbox.
+• Some simple tools are needed to have on hand at all times while trying to make the most money from scrap.
+While some may be simple, you never know what you need while scrapping, so always keep them in your toolbox.

-- Crowbar – This can be handy with larger materials.
+• Crowbar – This can be handy with larger and heavier materials.

-- Wrench – This can help reach places you normally can’t grab.
+• Wrench – This can help reach places you usually can’t grab.

-- WD-40 – This is a great tool to have with tough spots and keeping tools protected.
+• WD-40 – This is a great tool when dealing with tough spots and keeping tools protected.

 Cordless Sawzall

-- Scrapping could require the use of cutting pieces of metal to get to other parts or materials.
-Like cutting the steel side off of a AC copper fin piece to make it a clean piece to make more money or cutting off Brass fittings from copper pipe to make it #1 copper pipe.
+• Scrapping could require cutting pieces of metal to get to other parts or materials.
+Like cutting the steel side off of an AC copper fin piece to make it a clean piece to make more money or cutting off Brass fittings from copper pipe to make it #1 copper pipe.

 Wire Stripper

-- Using a wire stripper for a bulk amount of insulated copper wire or cable could be an easy and quick way to make much more money on scrap.
-Most insulated wires have bare bright copper inside which is one of the most common top priced items at scrap yards.
-Buying a wire stripper from companies like TNT Tooling or StripTec can pay themselves off after you make some extra money on your copper wire.
+• Using a wire stripper for bulk-insulated copper wire or cable could be an easy and quick way to make much more money on scrap.
+Most insulated wires have bare bright copper inside, one of the most common top-priced items at scrap yards.
+Buying a wire stripper from companies like StripTec can pay itself off after you make extra money on your copper wire.

 Hand Truck, Straps, & Buckets

-- When you have a heavy or bulky load, it is always useful to have a hand truck to move your materials around from your house, truck, scrap place, etc. Also having ratchet straps that can be tighten while tying down your load, can help you keep you scrap in one place.
-Also having a few buckets handy are always good for when you are taking apart smaller items from your materials.
+• When you have a heavy or bulky load, it is always helpful to have a hand truck to move your materials around from your house, truck, scrap place, etc. Also, having ratchet straps that can be tightened while tying down your load can help you keep your scrap in one place.
+Also, having a few buckets handy is always suitable for taking apart smaller items from your materials.

 Magnet & File

-- THE MOST IMPORTANT TOOL to have while scrapping is a magnet.
-Being able to identify materials as non-ferrous or ferrous (magnet will stick to ferrous) is the most basic AND important things to do while scrapping.
+• THE MOST IMPORTANT TOOL to have while scrapping is a magnet.
+Identifying materials as non-ferrous or ferrous (a magnet will stick to ferrous) is the most basic AND important thing to do while scrapping.
 Even keeping a simple one from your fridge with you can work.
 It is also helpful to have a file with you.
-When you have different materials you can scratch the surface and see what kind of metal is underneath.
+When you have different materials, you can scratch the surface and see what kind of metal is underneath.